 This is where coffee grounds can be a great, natural resource.

-Of course, there are special techniques and prep to using coffee grounds correctly and safely.
-If you haven’t processed your grounds accordingly, the remaining caffeine and high acidity levels can actually suppress the growth of plants.
+Of course, there are special techniques and prep for using coffee grounds correctly and safely.
+If you haven’t processed your grounds accordingly, the remaining caffeine and high acidity levels can suppress the growth of plants.

 So, let’s get down and dirty with this wonderful, environmentally-friendly natural gardening option!